Search Results > Brochure

 ACG is the only institution in Athens accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, which accredits institutions such as Harvard, Yale, and Brown.

-ACG's Study Abroad Office is dedicated to providing personal commitment and attention to detail that will make your semester abroad a truly special experience for you.
+ACG's Study Abroad Office is dedicated to providing personal commitment and attention to detail that will make your semester abroad a truly special experience.

 The study abroad program fee includes a double bedroom shared with another student.
 However, you can choose to upgrade to a private bedroom within a shared apartment or private studio apartment for an additional fee.